learn-co-curriculum/active-record-associations-and-migrations/README.md

 ### The Artist Model

 An artist will have many songs and it will have many genres *through* songs.
 These associations will be taken care of entirely through AR macros, which we'll get to in a bit.
 What do we mean by *through* songs?
 The table songs is the `JOIN` table!
 Remember that from previous labs?
-That means taht songs has both and `artist_id` and a `genre_id` to combine those two tables together in a many to many relationship.
+That means that songs has both and `artist_id` and a `genre_id` to combine those two tables together in a many to many relationship.

 Let's take a look at what our artists table will need to look like: